VioletGiraffe/Darkroom/docs/architecture/catalog-and-labels.md

-- **Queries**: `labelsForMediaItem`, `mediaItemsForLabel`, `mediaItemHasLabel`; enumeration via `allMediaItems`, `containsMediaItem`, `mediaItemCount`, `labelMediaItemCounts` (per-label counts in one pass, for the sidebar); per-item facts via `folderForMediaItem` (absolute), `sourcePathForMediaItem`, `mediaType`, `isReferenced`, and `anySourceDir` (a sensible default destination for relocating newly added source files — the directory of the first *video* whose source file is currently present).
+- **Queries**: `labelsForMediaItem`, `mediaItemsForLabel`, `mediaItemHasLabel`; enumeration via `allMediaItems`, `containsMediaItem`, `mediaItemCount`, `labelMediaItemCounts` (per-label counts in one pass, for the sidebar); per-item facts via `folderForMediaItem` (absolute), `sourcePathForMediaItem`, `mediaType`, `isReferenced`, `durationMsForMediaItem`, and `anySourceDir` (a sensible default destination for relocating newly added source files — the directory of the first *video* whose source file is currently present).
 - **Mutations**: `addLabel`/`removeLabel`. `addLabel` only writes the stored id list (no-op on an invalid id — a missing-source item can't be labeled). `removeLabel` is metadata-only too, **except** when the label